tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # TLS Supported Groups

-In order to reflect the changes in the Recommended column allocation, IANA SHALL update the TLS Supported Groups registry as follows:
+In order to reflect the changes in the Recommended column allocation, IANA is requested to update the TLS Supported Groups registry as follows:

 - Update the registration policy to include:

 ~~~
     Setting a value to "Y" or "D" or transitioning the value from
     "Y" or "D" in the "Recommended" column requires
-    IETF Standards Action [RFC8126] or IESG Approval
+    IETF Standards Action or IESG Approval [RFC8126].
 ~~~

 - Add a reference to this document under the reference heading.

 - Update the "Recommended" column with the changes as listed below.
 Entries keep their existing "Y" and "N" entries except for the entries in following table.
-  A reference to this document SHALL be added to these entries.
+  IANA is requested to add a reference to this document for these entries.

 | Value | Curve | Recommended |
 |:-|:-|-:|